syncfusion-content/blazor-docs/blazor/ai-assistview/assist-view.md

 ## Prompt-response collection

 By using the `Prompts` property you can specifies the collection of prompts and their responses in the AI AssistView.
-It allows to load pre-defined prompt & response pairs during the initial setup or just either one of it ensuring the component is initialized with data condigured.
+It allows to load pre-defined prompt & response pairs during the initial setup or just either one of it ensuring the component is initialized with data configured.

 By using the `Prompts` property, you can specify the collection of prompts and responses, allowing you to load pre-defined pairs or individual entries ensuring the control is initialized with the configured data.